dhananjay-c/Logs-for-Splunk-SIEM-Practice/README.md

-# Log Generation for Splunk SIEM Practice
+# Log for Splunk SIEM Practice

 This repository contains **synthetic log files** designed for practicing with **Splunk SIEM** (Security Information and Event Management) and performing various **log analysis tasks**.
 These logs are generated with realistic formats, representing common log categories like **authentication logs**, **web server logs**, **firewall logs**, and **system logs**.
 They are intended for learning and experimenting with Splunk's query language and features.